 The free tiers of the freemium model allow you to use some features of the service for free.
 You must pay to upgrade to the premium tiers to access more advanced features.

 This lets people explore your service on their own, helping you build trust and provide value to your customers!

 The freemium model also reduces the customer acquisition cost (CAC) for your business.
 It brings in customers without needing to spend big bucks on advertising campaigns.

-Get this: companies using the freemium model can have up to 50% lower CAC!
+Get this: companies using the freemium model can have up to 50% lower CAC according to Profitwell.